OXID-eSales/github-actions/docs/actions/append_report.md

 # append_report

 This action adds report and job_status snippets to the testplan artifact.
-These are used in the finish action to create the slack notification and the report on the action summary page.
+These are used in the finish action to create the Slack notification and the report on the action summary page.

 ## Inputs